kazookrazy/ENGL3085-Group6/style.md

 Images should break the text and fill the sides, to make them more visibly seen as a separate part of instructions.
 All images should also labeled to keep in line with accessibility concerns.
 (Note: image descriptions should not start with "Image of ..." or the like as screen readers used by the visibly impaired will already denote them as images.)

-For images that are used to highlight menus, options a red (<span style="color: #ff0000;">#ff0000</span>) box should be placed around the necessary UI.
+For images that are used to highlight menus options a red (<span style="color: #ff0000;">#ff0000</span>) box should be placed around the necessary UI.
 The selected UI should follow standard default UI to avoid confusion.

 Example:
 ![Banana render covered in cloth simulation](images/exampleBanana.png)